AryToNeX/RGBDuino/README.md

 ### This project

-The client part of this software on Playerctl, a CLI tool that can remotely control MPRIS-capable players.
+The client part of this software relies on Playerctl, a CLI tool that can remotely control MPRIS-capable players.
 You can get it [here](https://github.com/acrisci/playerctl/releases/latest).